 In the end this is an extremely powerful and shocking anti-war film that sees a truly outstanding performance from Stanley Baker.

-Yesterday’s Enemy Blu-ray Review
+Conclusion: Yesterday’s Enemy Blu-ray Review

 Powerhouse Films deliver yet another outstanding Blu-ray release with simply flawless audio and picture quality.
 On the extras front Powerhouse have delivered yet another excellent set with the must see feature being the 25 minute documentary “Total War: Inside Yesterday’s Enemy” that includes insight from the likes of Hammer experts Jonathan Rigby and Alan Barnes.